 Every breed of dog or cat is different and requires specific types of care.
 This statement is also true when it comes to insurance.
 This means that some pets will need more medical care, and consequently may cost more to insure.
 For example, pedigree pets can be susceptible to illnesses, congenital diseases, and hereditary conditions that other types of dogs and cats are not.
 Moreover, they are more likely to be stolen than a mixed breed or ordinary type of pet.

 Apart from breed, age also has an effect on whether or not you should get pet health coverage.
-Older pets are more susceptible to health issues; for example, joint problems or other types of age related arthritis.
+Older pets are more susceptible to health issues; for example, joint problems or other types of age-related arthritis.
 It is also important to remember that, as your pet's age increases, so does the cost to insure them.
-It is therefore, a good idea to invest in pet insurance for your pet when it is young, since some insurance companies will not insure older pets.
+It is, therefore, a good idea to invest in pet insurance for your pet when they are young, since some insurance companies will not insure older pets.
 Also to be contemplated is if you own smaller mammals such as gerbils, rabbits and hamsters, pet insurance is also available but may be of debatable value considering their shorter lifespan.

-Consider How You Would Pay For Unexpected Vet Bills Otherwise
+How You Would Pay For Unexpected Vet Bills Otherwise?

 How Healthy Has Your Pet Been In The Past?